Geometrics Cal – Border

 Geometrics Cal – Part 6

-The Geometrics Cal is slowly coming to an end!
 Today the pattern for the last 48 rows was published.
 Next week the instructions for the border will follow.
+So there is not much more to say.

 Here my colour placement for the last part.

-I hope you are still enjoying this Cal!
 See you next week 💕.

 Geometrics Cal – Part 5